-Many of the posts I read about homeschooling high school are very daunting.
-They make it appear that if my child hasn’t read all these 500 books or volunteered for umpteen service organizations or learned how to write a 20-page research paper, that he will never graduate from high school or be accepted to college.
-I get so frustrated reading this type of post, because I know it does not have to be that way.
+I get SO FRUSTRATED with this type of blather, because I know it does not have to be that way.
 Homeschooling high school does not have to be difficult or scary.
 It can be easy, pleasing – even fun.
 No wonder so many homeschooling families put their kids into public or private school once they hit ninth grade.
-If I believed even half of those posts, I would, too.
+If I believed even half of those articles, I would, too.

-I can’t help with all of those fears right now, although I hope to do so on this blog eventually.
-But the fear of planning the proper course work to get into college is a simple one to put to rest, so let’s address that one today.
-This is an easy one, y’all.
+This is actually an easy one, y’all.
 There is no magical formula.
 We don’t need a huge list of must-do’s, the thought of which bows us down with dread, wondering how we will ever accomplish it.
 We can get the information we need about high school curriculum requirements for college acceptance by completing a very easy exercise that can be done for the most part online.

 Let me repeat that: each and every college/university has its own requirements for what it expects to see from its applicants.
 There are no state laws about this, because every school draws students from many different states of the union.
 Schools know that a child from one state may have been required to have so many credits of history in high school, but a child from another state may not have been required to have that many.
 So the colleges determine their own requirements, which may or may not match those of the state they are in.

 This is very freeing!!
-Once you understand that requirements vary by college, then you begin to realize that there is no one right way to do this high school thing.
+Once you understand that requirements vary by college, then you begin to realize that there is no one right way to do high school at home.
 You discover how flexible a high school curriculum can be — and then the task becomes a whole lot easier.

 But if your child is still unsure of their college/career goals (and most are at this point), you can still get an idea of what will generally be required by most colleges and what your child needs to do to meet those requirements.
 You can use this information to make an overall plan of classes that will fulfill the requirements for most places.